 - What are some ways I can help my child or teenager get a better night's sleep?

 - What are some "don'ts" for getting my child or teen to sleep?

 - Find a local Doctor in your town

 Sleep Apnea symptoms in children

-Sleep apnea is an extremely serious sleep pathology in which the child will struggle to breath and possibly stop breathing due to enlarged tonsil and adenoid tissues that obstruct the child's upper airway.
+Sleep apnea is an extremely serious sleep pathology in which the child will struggle to breath and possibly stop breathing.
+This process most commonly is a consequence of an enlarged tonsil and adenoid tissues that obstruct the child's upper airway.
 Parents of such children will report that it sounds as if their child is being choked during sleep.
 Complications of sleep apnea include reduced oxygen to the brain and strain of the right side of the heart.
 If you believe your child may have sleep apnea, you should discuss your concerns with your child's pediatrician.
 An evaluation by and ENT (ears-nose-throat) specialist is often indicated.
-It is helpful to either audio or audio/video your child prior to such an evaluation.
+It is helpful to either audio/video record such an episode prior to such an evaluation.

 Parasomnia symptoms in children